panpf/sketch/README_EN.md

 >* ``Paused download on mobile network``.
 Built-in mobile network to download pictures under the suspended function, you can simply open
 >* ``Automatically select the appropriate Bitmap.Config``.
 According to the picture MimeType automatically select the appropriate Bitmap.Config, reduce memory waste, for example, for JPEG format images will use Bitmap.Config.RGB_565 decoding
 >* ``Special file preprocessing``.
 Through the ImagePreprocessor can be special files (such as multimedia files) for pretreatment, extract the images it contains, read the APK file icon is achieved through this function
+>* ``Support correcting picture orientation``.
+Can correct the direction of the image is not correct, and block display large map function also supports only jpeg format pictures
 >* ``Powerful and flexible customization``.
 Can be customized to download, cache, decoding, processing, display, placeholder and other links

 ### Example APP